lbruton/PreciousMetalInventoryTool/docs/LLM.md

 ## 🎯 Project Context Prompt

 You are working on the **Precious Metals Inventory Tool v3.0.5**, a comprehensive client-side web application for tracking precious metal investments.
 This tool helps users manage their gold, silver, platinum, and palladium inventory with detailed analytics, import/export capabilities, storage location tracking, and notes functionality.
+Please ensure that all related documentation remains fully up to date and consistent.
+Specifically, maintain the accuracy, coherence, and synchronization of the following key documentation files throughout your work: docs/README.md — Detailed project information covering user guidance, features, installation, and contribution. docs/LLM.md — This development guide for AI assistants. docs/CHANGELOG.md — Chronological version history with feature additions and fixes. docs/STATUS.md — Current project status, including completeness and feature coverage. docs/STRUCTURE.md — Project folder and file organization. docs/VERSIONING.md — Version management system and guidelines.
+ Preserving the integrity of these documents is essential to support developers, users, and automated systems interacting with or extending the codebase.
+Any modifications to source code, features, or user workflows should be reflected clearly in the appropriate documentation files to ensure project maintainability and clarity for all stakeholders.

 ## 📁 Project Structure

 ```